ANDREI CERVANTES

 THE DISCOVERY

-All six orgs tasked with reinventing the mindset and behavior of the company’s entire workforce (the IBM Way) were scattered, disjointed, siloed, contradictory and, at times, disinterested in the complexity of a united effort.
+All six orgs tasked with reinventing the mindset and behavior of the company’s workforce (the IBM Way) were disjointed, siloed, contradictory and, at times, disinterested in a united effort.

 THE APPROACH

-For each org, performed comprehensive research on their human-centered objectives, their compliance with the principles of the IBM Way, their work streams, the sprawling ecosystem of people required to do their work, the pains, gaps, barriers that prevented a cohesive effort.
+Performed comprehensive research on each org’s human-centered objectives, their compliance with the IBM Way, their work streams, and their sprawling ecosystems.
+Then identified pains, gaps and barriers that prevented a cohesive effort.

 THE OUTCOME

-An empathetic and shared understanding of their wayward ways — from brand compliance and content integration to enablement methods and program integration — and how these collectively and negatively impacted the duty they were all charged with.
-Shared goals, shared mess.
-This led to an actionable and prioritized plan to resolve their misalignment and sustain their victories.
+A common understanding of their wayward ways — from brand compliance and content integration to enablement methods and program integration.
+This led to an actionable plan that resolved their misalignment and sustained their victories.

 OTHER DAYS, I'M A PROBLEM SOLVER